roc-lang/roc/devtools/debug_tips.md

 Depending on which functions you are interested in, you may also want to set `let threads = Threads::Single;` in the function `load` in `crates/compiler/load_internal/src/file.rs`.
 That avoids function calls from being obscured between multiple threads.

-If you want to compare the outputs of `uftrace replay -f none ...` between two versions/commits of the compiler, you can do so easily with smart_diff_utrace.html in this repository.
+If you want to compare the outputs of `uftrace replay -f none ...` between two versions/commits of the compiler, you can do so easily with smart_diff_utrace.html in this devtools folder.
 This tool ignores differences in `{`,`}` and `;`.

 uftrace also allows you to log function arguments but I have not played with that yet.
 Our arguments can contain a lot of data, so that may not be so practical.